apollographql/apollo-kotlin/docs/source/essentials/plugin-configuration.md

 ---
-title: Gradle Configuration
+title: Gradle configuration options
 ---

 Apollo Android comes with logical defaults that will work for the majority of use cases.
-If you're getting started, please read the main [README.md](https://github.com/apollographql/apollo-android/blob/master/README.md) for an overview of the most common options.
+If you're getting started, see the [getting started guide](./get-started/) for an overview of the most common options.
 This page describes the different options individually.

 ## ApolloExtension, Services and CompilationUnit